ktortolini/online-market/README.md

 ## _Workflow Video_

-The workflow video is available on [YouTube](https://youtu.be/wi-FaM199IM).
+The workflow video is no longer available.

 ## _License_